Plans found: 19,000+

 Q: What is included with the blueprints?

-A: Most of our home plans offer the following: Coversheet - The coversheet has a rendering showing the house as it will look when it is built.
+A: We collaborate with hundreds of designers and architects, each bringing their own unique style, so plan packages may vary in the details they include.
+For this reason, we are happy to review the specific contents of any plan you’re considering purchasing.
+We can be reached via email, customerservice@designamerica.com, or phone, 1-877-620-9190.
+We are available Monday – Friday from 7:30 AM to 4:30 PM Central Time.
+Most plans will include the following: Coversheet - The coversheet has a rendering showing the house as it will look when it is built.
 In most cases this is not required for house construction.
 The purpose of the coversheet is to give the homeowner a visual representation of how the home will look when it is completed.
 Foundation plan - The foundation plan is used to show how the foundation should be built.
 It explains the thickness of the foundation walls, floor joist sizes and spacing, column locations, window/door/vent locations and sizes, suggested furnace/water heater locations, plumbing (where required) and miscellaneous construction details related to the foundation and basement.
 Floor plans - The floor plans of the home indicate the layout/construction of each floor of the house.
 Items typically included are room dimensions, wall sizes, plumbing/electrical locations, stair locations, door/window sizes, kitchen and bath layouts, ceiling conditions in each space, flooring, structural information and any special conditions related to the floor plan.
 Elevations - The elevation sheets communicate the material/dimensions that the designer envisioned, creating the correct look and feel on the outside of the house.
 Some of the items typically shown on an elevation sheet include materials used on the exterior of the house, size and shape of windows and doors, size and shape of vents, size of the trim, height and dimensions of various elements, depth of foundations, types of shingles and moldings, pitch of the roof, placement of materials (example: brick soldier course, brick quoins, etc.), roof plan, and location of gutters and downspouts.
 Details - The details include an explanation of how the smaller items are to be designed and constructed.
 Examples include the dimensions and appearance of a stair handrail, room moldings, design of railing spindles for staircases, and description of how a fireplace should look.
 The designer may add details for anything a builder needs to understand the design of the house.
 Sections - The sections show how the parts of the building fit together.
 Typical sections include walls, fireplace, and stairs.
 The designer may add sections in a set for anything a builder needs to understand about the construction of the house.
 Interior Elevations - The interior elevations show pictures of key interior features should look.
 Typical items and areas that are drawn include fireplaces, kitchens, and bathrooms.

-Q: How do I find out what the roof pitch, ridge height and ceiling height are for a particular plan?
+Q: How can I find out what the roof pitch, ridge height and ceiling height are for a particular plan?

-Q: How do I find out the snow/wind loads on a particular plan?
+Q: How do I find out the snow/wind loads of a particular plan?

 Q: How do I customize my plans?

-Q: Do the blueprints show the framing, floor joists and roof layouts?
+Q: Do stock blueprints show the framing, floor joists, and roof construction details?

-Q: Do the plans/blueprints include plumbing and electrical?
+Q: Do the stock plans include plumbing, HVAC, and electrical?

 Q: What if the plan would work better on my site if it were reversed?

-Q: Can I get a different foundation other than what is listed?
+Q: Can I get a different foundation than the standard option listed?

 Q: If a house is shown with siding or stucco, can I change it to brick or vice versa?

-Q: Are the detail plan packages specific to the blueprint I order and what do these packages consist of?
+Q: Are Electrical, Framing, and Plumbing Kit Packages specific to the blueprint I order and what do these packages consist of?

-A: No, the detail plan packages are not specific to any home plan.
-Each package includes three-dimensional illustrations and a glossary of terms.
-They offer homebuilders details for constructing various foundations, numerous floor, wall and roof framing techniques, simple to complex residential wiring, sump and water softener hookups, plumbing connection methods, installation of septic systems and more.
+A: No, kit packages are not designed for a specific home plan.
+Many aspects of a home’s electrical and plumbing systems are site specific so, including such elements would require customization services.
+These kits are intended to serve as instructional guides, providing details for constructing various foundations, numerous floor, wall and roof framing techniques, simple to complex residential wiring, sump and softener hookups, plumbing connection methods, installation of septic systems and more.
+Each package also includes three-dimensional illustrations and a glossary of terms.